1.) California Cannabis Taxes Explained

 Cannabis is now legal for everyone over 21 in California, and that means unavoidable taxes – whether you have a doctor’s recommendation or not.

 It takes an extra step: Bring your recommendation to your county’s public health department, and for a $100 fee you’ll be issued a Medical Marijuana Identification (MMID) card that exempts you from “sales and use” tax for one year.
-Depending on your location, sales and use taxes are 7% to 10% of the total transaction (including other taxes!). www.cdph.ca.gov/Programs/CHSI/Pages/MMICP.aspx In all, there are three types of California cannabis taxes.
-The other two, another 15% or more, cannot be avoided.
+In Kern County, the sales and use tax is 7.25%.

 2.)
 What are the three types of taxes on cannabis?

 Sales and Use Tax: Also a state tax, “sales and use” rates start at 7.25% California-wide, but grow quickly to 10% or more as jurisdictions add “district” taxes, some of them overlapping.
+(Here in Kern County, the sales and use tax is 7.25%).
 It is generally the second-highest tax on cannabis—it’s calculated upon the combined total of retail price, excise tax, AND local tax where applicable —and if you have an MMID card, you don’t have to pay it!

 3.)
 Why doesn’t my doctor’s recommendation exempt me automatically?

 Because it’s not registered with the state of California, which collects sales and use taxes.

 A doctor’s recommendation is a statement from a state-licensed physician that allowed patients to purchase medical marijuana from licensed dispensaries prior to January 1, 2018.
 They’re still available, but you no longer need one to purchase cannabis in California if you’re 21 or older, unless you plan to purchase more than the State daily limit.